cultuurnet/widget-beheer-angular/docs/adding-widgets.md

  An icon should be placed in the `assets/widgets` folder and named in the following pattern: [widget-type]-widget.svg`

 ## Registering the widget
- All the above elements are tied together in the application by registering the new widget type in the `WidgetTypeRegistry` in the AppModule file.
+ All the above elements are tied together in the application by registering the new widget type in the `WidgetTypeRegistry` in the AppModule constructor.

  When registering the widget type, provide the following parameters:
  - type